sanlike0911/node-red-contrib-tplink-tapo-connect-api/README.md

     This node module provides the ability to get the device infomation of tapo smart plugs.

+    Models that can monitor energy acquire energy information.

-    Get the device information from `"output: msg.payload.tapoDeviceInfo"`.
+    Get the device information from `"output: msg.payload.tapoDeviceInfo, msg.payload?.tapoEnergyUsage(P110 only)"`.

 - tplink_tapo_connect_api(`deprecated`)